 Facebook Pixel is a piece of code that you add to your website.
-It enables you to get rich insights of people who have visited your website, measure the effectiveness of your ad campaigns (by measuring the conversion rate, not just the click-through rate on your ads) and build audiences for your campaigns.
+It enables you to get rich insights into people who have visited your website, measure the effectiveness of your ad campaigns (by measuring the conversion rate, not just the click-through rate on your ads), and build audiences for your campaigns.

 Pixels are not new across most of the advertising platforms.
 And there are several ways to use them to your advantage.

 Why do you need to add Facebook Pixel to your website?

 Facebook Pixel can be confusing for someone who is just starting with Facebook Marketing.
 But once you start using it and realize how helpful this analytics tool can be, you will be glad that you can work with it.
 Why is Facebook Pixel good?

 It is vital for your online business.
 Facebook Pixel can analyze the performance of your Facebook ads, allow you to target a very specific group of people and expand your audience.